Medically reviewed by Mary Lucas, RN

 In short, bupropion doesn’t appear to cause weight gain, at least not to the same extent as other common antidepressants.
 Most studies show the opposite — that bupropion either produces little change in weight or a small amount of weight loss.

-Although uncommon, bupropion may cause a range of more serious side effects, including side effects that may require medical attention.
+Although uncommon, bupropion may cause a range of more serious adverse effects, including adverse reactions that may require medical attention.
 We’ve listed these below and provided information on each potential side effect, as well as what you can do if you’re affected.

-Like other antidepressants, bupropion carries a “black box” warning from the FDA stating that it, as well as other medications in this category, may produce an increased risk of suicidal thoughts and behavior in children, adolescents and young adults.
+Like other types of antidepressant medication, bupropion carries a “black box” warning from the FDA stating that it, as well as other medications in this category, may produce an increased risk of suicidal thoughts and behavior in children, adolescents and young adults.

 Clinical trials of antidepressants do not show this risk in people over the age of twenty-four.
 Despite this, the FDA recommends monitoring for signs of suicidal thoughts or behavior in anyone prescribed an antidepressant.

-This warning is common to antidepressants and also appears on the packaging of most SSRIs, SNRIs and other medications prescribed to treat depression.
+This warning is common to antidepressants and also appears on the packaging of most SSRIs, SNRIs and other medications prescribed to treat depression and major depressive disorder.
 A less severe warning is used on the packaging of Zyban, a form of bupropion prescribed for smoking cessation.

 Bupropion may cause seizures.
 Use of bupropion is associated with seizures in approximately 0.4 percent of people at typical dosages of 450mg or less per day, making this a rare side effect.
 Seizures are significantly more common at dosages higher than 450mg per day.